 If you've decided you'd like to take the next step and apply, be sure to research which colleges may best meet your needs.
 You can access a wealth of information by checking out the federal government's College Scorecard, or you can visit the Explore Colleges section of this website to see which colleges accept Common App.

-Pro tip: We've put together an applicant guide to help you get started on applying through the Common App for transfer.
+Pro tip: We've put together an applicant guide to help you get started on applying through Common App for transfer.